My-Freelance-Space/Spin-Wheel-Web-Application/README.md

 # Spin Wheel App

 This project is a web-based Spin Wheel application built with Google Apps Script and HTML/JavaScript.
 It allows users to log in, spin a wheel with custom options, and view recent spin results.
+The app features real-time updates from the Google Sheet and preserves manual shuffles.

 ## Features

 - User authentication
-- Customizable spin wheel options
+- Customizable spin wheel options with real-time updates
 - Probability-based spin results
+- Manual shuffling of wheel options with preservation during updates
 - Recent spin history display
 - Responsive design
+- Slow spin functionality

 ## Setup